astsu777/ansible-role-ossec/README.md

 This role installs and configures OSSEC-HIDS in local mode.
 Depending on the defined variables, it is possible to choose the protections and also if email notifications are enabled.

+**Note**: the Ansible controller IP address will automatically be whitelisted (to avoid being disconnected by mistake).
+This IP needs to be defined in a variable (see below).

 Requirements
 ------------